en

 Around Tokoname you will find numerous studios offering workshops to create your own pottery.
 Many offer workshops to walk-in guests as well as to those who reserve in advance.

 One of these places is the Seiko Pottery Workshop.
 During a 40-minute workshop for 3300 yen, you get 1 kilogram of clay to shape into a plate, cup, or bowl.
-Even though there are no workshops on offer in English following the instructions of the skilled teachers is easy as they will show you what to do.
+Even though there are no workshops offered in English, following the instructions of the skilled teachers is easy as they will show you what to do.

-Since pottery has to be burned before it is ready, you can’t take home your creation right away and delivery takes around one month.
-If you don’t plan on staying in Japan for that long you can take home someone else’s work and leave yours for someone else to pick up and enjoy in the future.
+Since pottery has to be fired before it is ready, you can’t take home your creation right away, and delivery takes around one month.
+If you don’t plan on staying in Japan for that long, you can take home someone else’s work and leave yours for someone else to pick up and enjoy in the future.

 Interior of Tokoname Store, image via Tokoname Store